Vasundhra2627/DevOps_Project/README.md

 # DevOps_Project
-An E-commerce website
+An E-commerce website by VTS
-using microservices architecture.